Trends

 Here’s how AI is being effectively used within retail:

-- Customer experience: AI-powered tools, such as chatbots, enhance customer interaction.
+• Customer experience: Artificial intelligence-powered tools such as AI CRM solutions, chatbots, enhance customer interaction.
 They offer real-time assistance and personalizing the shopping journey.

 Example: Amazon’s growth through its AWS cloud services highlights AI’s potential to drive revenue, especially in personalization and marketing.